 These internationally recognized standards ensure the confidentiality, integrity, and availability of every Humu partner’s data.
 And further, they demonstrate that Humu’s security program is well-established, including all policies and procedures around risk assessments, employee behavior, physical and logical protections, and business continuity.

 While these certifications focus on security, privacy continues to be one of the central drivers of our work at Humu.
-That’s why we built with the GDPR in mind from day one, and we extend the rights from the GDPR to every user no matter where in the world they live.
-This includes transparency, control, and data portability.
+That’s why we built with the GDPR in mind from day one, with core functionality to enable transparency, control, and data portability.

-Trust means that every piece of information we receive—in particular, employee opinions—is treated as personal information.
+Trust means that every piece of information we receive—in particular, employee opinions—is treated with care.
 Personal opinions are shared only as aggregated analyses, with lots of technical privacy work to ensure nobody can find out what any one person said.
-In the rare occasion when our partner companies request access to employee sentiment on a person-by-person basis, we tell employees that—before we ask their opinions.
+On the occasions when our partner companies request access to employee sentiment on a person-by-person basis, we tell employees that—before we ask their opinions.

 These days, it can be quick and easy to build new technology.
 In Silicon Valley we see it all the time.
 But you can build the fast way or you can build the right way.
 At Humu, we’ve placed our bets on building for privacy and security from day one—for the benefit of our partners, and for their employees around the world.